 As mentioned earlier, 61 million US adults live with a disability.

-With this, making your website ADA compliant is an important part of marketing your business.
-If it’s not an ADA-compliant website, you’re turning away potential customers.
+With this, making your website ADA compliant is an important marketing strategy.
+If you don’t have an ADA-compliant website, you’re turning away potential customers.

 AudioEye uses advanced automation technology and manual remediation, which work wonders to make websites accessible.
 The platform also complies with digital guidelines, including the WCAG.

 Another tool you can use is UserWay, which offers automated solutions for web accessibility.
-They offer various accessibility features like a contrast checker and video remediation.
+Benefit from various accessibility features like a contrast checker and video remediation.

-There are a lot of ways that people with disabilities can have a hard time accessing the internet.
-By meeting these standards, you’ll give them convenience and full access to the internet.
+There are a lot of ways that people with disabilities can have a hard time accessing websites.
+By meeting these standards, you’re offering them convenience and full access.

-Thus, it’s vital to comply with these standards to improve your website’s accessibility for people with disabilities.
-Here are the things you have to remember so you can address ADA compliance for websites more effectively:
+It’s vital to comply with ADA and WCAG standards to improve your website’s accessibility.
+Here are the things you have to remember to have an ADA compliant website:

-You can address special needs by making the necessary changes to your websites.
+You can address special needs by making the necessary ADA changes to your websites.
 For instance, you can transcribe audio and video content to help your deaf users and use alternative text to assist those with visual impairements.

 Navigation difficulties arise when users need to navigate websites differently, like using a keyboard.
-For example, if a customer struggles to navigate the site, your site should automatically offer help.
+If a customer struggles to navigate the site, your site should automatically offer help.

 How you build your website and how it looks are crucial elements of web accessibility.
-For instance, the website’s buttons should be organized and easily differentiated from each other.
+For instance, the website’s buttons should be organized and different from each other.

-Also, it shouldn’t contain distracting elements like pop-ups, as these hinder a good user experience.
+Also, your site shouldn’t contain distracting elements like pop-ups, as these detract a good user experience.

 Making your site accessible is the best way to provide equal access to all web users.
-It also provides you benefits and protects you from serious legal risks.
+It also provides you with brand benefits and protects you from serious legal risks.

-With the advent of technology and businesses committed to making accessibility a priority, it’s about time you consider ADA compliance for your website.
+With the advent of technology and more businesses being committed to making accessibility a priority, it’s about time you consider ADA compliance for your website.

-If you’re not sure where to begin, carry out a quick audit for your website’s ADA compliance here.
+If you’re not sure where to begin, carry out a quick audit of your website’s ADA compliance here.